boukx/guide/README.md

 /targetlasttarget [noexists][dead]
 ```

-Mouseover stings are useless for mana drain, DoTing rogues, and blanketting a DoT if you need to trap
+Mouseover stings are useful for mana drain, DoTing rogues, and blanketting a DoT if you need to trap

 - `/cast [@mouseover,harm,nodead][] Viper Sting`
+- `/cast [@mouseover,harm,nodead][] Serpent Sting`
 - `/cast [@mouseover,harm,nodead][] Scorpid Sting`
-- `/cast [@mouseover,harm,nodead][] Serpent Sting`

 Petattack mouseover is good to send pet to a target while you ranged another: `/petattack [@mouseover,harm,nodead]`